varfgehu/projects/README.md

 Rating and review number for Goodread website.
 Link to the webpage of the book on Goodread's website.
 The user has the opportunity the leave a review and a reting for each book, but only one for each book.
 If the logged in user has already left a review, the user review field will notify the user, other case the user can leave a review through a drop-down list and a textarea.
 If other user reviews are exist, the user can found in in the last section of the page.

+/api/<isbn>

+If users make a GET request to your website’s /api/<isbn> route, where <isbn> is an ISBN number, your website should return a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.